STE4LPH/SHOULXING/README.md

 Who doesn't like free things !!!

-This script was designed to change game data inspired by SKDE editor creator.
+This script is designed to change game data, it was inspired from the creation of SKDE Editor

 You need to have root permissions to use this tool